Frank Gillman, lead vocal, songwriter

 Scott Christensen, guitar

-Vice President, Olenick
+Vice President, Qualitest

-Scott Christensen is a Vice President at Chicago-based Olenick and has worked in legal technology for over 25 years.
+Scott Christensen is a Vice President at Chicago-based Qualitest and has worked in legal technology for over 25 years.
 He has experience leading the technology and business needs of several global law firms.
 Scott has also served in numerous industry volunteer roles including six years on the Board of Directors for the International Legal Technology Association (ILTA), and two years as ILTA’s President.
 Scott is a frequent speaker at technology and legal conferences including ILTA, ARMA and ALA on the topics of information technology, information security, information governance, risk management, leadership, and hiring/retaining staff.

-Scott is honored to have been in every iteration of the Legal Bytes band since its inception in 2008, playing at ILTA’s annual technology conference in their “once a year” gig.
+Scott is honored to have been in every iteration of the Legal Bytes Band since its inception in 2008, playing at ILTA’s annual technology conference in their “once a year” gig.
 Aside from his intense passion for the intersection of technology and the legal profession, he has a great passion for jazz music, having played guitar and numerous brass instruments in concert and jazz bands early in his career.
 Scott has a B.A. in Computer Science and Business Administration and an M.S. in Information Systems.

 Lawrence Gianneschi, saxophone

-Director, Legal Technology, Colgate-Palmolive
+Director, Legal Technology, Colgate-Palmolive (Retired)

-Larry is Director, Legal Technology for Colgate-Palmolive’s 110-attorney, 33 office Global Legal Organization headquartered in New York City.
+Larry was Director, Legal Technology for Colgate-Palmolive’s 110-attorney, 33 office Global Legal Organization headquartered in New York City.
 Larry has worked in the legal technology field since 1987 for firms such as Kennedy Covington, Winston & Strawn, NYLife Insurance Company and Bowne Business Solutions (as IT Director for Brown & Wood).
 Larry was also a member of the ILTA ’07 and ’08 Conference Committees, a past Charlotte City Representative and present NYC Regional Member Liaison for ILTA.

 Born in Chicago, Larry received his B.S. in Music Education from the University of Illinois (Champaign-Urbana) in 1981.
 While at the U of I, he played in and conducted a band in the big band jazz program.
 In the 70’s and 80’s Larry played with jazz bands (big and small), The Temptations, The Spinners, Bob Hope, Rich Little, Ice Capades, Jimmy Dorsey Orchestra and others throughout the Midwest.
 Larry’s most significant musical influences include Cannonball Adderly, Frank Sinatra, Eddie Lockjaw Davis, Count Basie, Duke Ellington, Carmen McCrae, Stan Kenton, Charlie Parker.
 Manhattan Transfer, Tony Bennett and Earth Wind & Fire.